dfgordon/sdpii/src/README.md

 -----|------|------
 main | $0801 - $2000 | Program
 main | $2000 - $4000 | Screen buffer
-main | $4000 - $4XXX | MAPLIB
+main | $4000 - $XXXX | MAPLIB
-main | $4XXX - $8B00 | Map workspace
+main | $XXXX - $8B00 | Map workspace
-main | $8B00 - $9200 | Variables
+main | $8B00 - HIMEM | Variables
 aux | $0800 - $0E00 | ASCII Glyphs
 bank2 | $D000-$D100 | Extended glyphs
 bank2 | $D400-$E000 | Tiles

-The map workspace is dynamically allocated based on the actual size of MAPLIB.
-MAPLIB is a paired down DHRLIB.
+The workspaces are dynamically allocated based on the actual size of DHRLIB or MAPLIB.
+MAPLIB is a version of DHRLIB that only contains map and utility ampersands.
+It is supposed to be small enough to allow editing an uncompressed 128 by 128 map.

 ### Minifier